Yrds/raylib-boilerplate/README.md

 ./myGame #test
 ```

 If you see a window with the text "Congrats!
-You created your fisrt window!", then it's everything ok
+You created your first window!", then it's everything ok